 Please note: compression stockings are not recommended for diabetes patients with arterial insufficiency.

 Medical-grade compression stockings offer a higher performance and more benefits than the over-the-counter compression wear found at a drugstore.
-Medical-grade compression stockings also come in different strengths and sizes to ensure the right amount of pressure is applied to properly address your specific medical needs.
+Medical-grade compression stockings also come in different strengths (20-30mmHg, 30-40mmHg, 40-50 mmHg and 50-60mmHg) and sizes to ensure the right amount of pressure is applied to properly address your specific medical needs.

 Compression stockings offer the following benefits:

-Compression stockings can benefit people of all ages and abilities.
-At every age, blood flow goes from head to toe: 100% of the blood in your body flows through your feet.
-Once there, the veins in the lower legs work against gravity to push the blood back to the heart.
-However, when your legs are stationary for an extended period of time (i.e.: during prolonged sitting or standing), or if you have circulation issues, the veins can’t push hard enough and blood begins to pool in the veins of your feet and lower legs instead of recirculating throughout your body.
+Compression stockings can benefit people of all ages in any condition.
+In addition to benefiting people who are pregnant or have conditions affecting their circulation, they are also very beneficial for people who sit or stand for prolonged periods: When your legs are stationary for an extended period of time (i.e.: during prolonged sitting or standing), or if you have circulation issues, the veins can’t push hard enough and blood begins to pool in the veins of your feet and lower legs instead of recirculating throughout your body.

-Whether you’re on a long flight, or your occupation feels like one because you’re sitting at a desk or in a cubicle for hours on end, compression stockings can help combat fatigue, achiness, and swelling.
-The same goes for professions and pastimes that require long periods of standing on your feet.
+Whether you’re on a long flight, or your occupation feels like one from sitting at a desk for hours on end, compression stockings can help combat fatigue, achiness, and swelling.
+The same goes for professions and pastimes that require long periods of standing on your feet, like teaching and nursing.
 In essence, people in any occupation where you’re sitting or standing for prolonged periods can benefit from compression stockings (which covers a lot of people).

 The most most accurate and sure-proof way to check your coverage is to contact your insurance company directly.
 We strongly recommend that you contact your insurance company directly to verify your coverage in advance.